 With most credit card applications, a computer program decides whether your app is approved or denied.
 The decision is based on the information you provide as well as what’s on your credit report.

 However, if you provide information that doesn’t match your credit report, that discrepancy can trigger a manual review for your application (which may add a day or two onto the process).
 That’s why it’s a good idea to check your credit report every single year (which can be obtained for free) in order to make sure you’re seeing what lenders are seeing and correct any discrepancies.

-This is also a reason why you need to be careful when completing your application.
+This is also a reason why you need to be extremely careful when completing your application.
 When you apply by mail (written application) the decision analyst may have trouble reading your handwriting.
 Most of us type on computers more than write things by hand in modern life so this can make it easy to make inadvertent errors when filling out an application by hand.
-On the phone, problems can also arise because the person on the other end typing in your info might mistype your name or address or simply misunderstand what you said (and they’re not making the credit decision, they just type what you tell them, so you won’t realize what’s happened until after the fact).
+On the phone, problems can also arise because the person on the other end typing in your info might mis-key your name or address or simply misunderstand what you said (and they’re not making the credit decision, they just type what you tell them, so you won’t realize what’s happened until after the fact).
 This is why applying online is your best bet – it’s the fastest way and it ensures accuracy since you are in charge and can look over all the details before hitting the submit button.